ErpNetDocs/tech/reference/config-options-reference.md

 > **_IMPORTANT:_** These settings are of great importance and must be changed with great care and only by trained consultants.

 The options set for the database are visible in the Configurations navigator and can have different values in each database.
-Is

 ## А list of configuration keys, their action and possible values: ##